 Stakeholder Governance Training

 Newly elected Chairs and Vice Chairs, as well as newly appointed Liaisons and Stakeholder Relations, should complete the MISO Stakeholder Governance Entity Leadership Training Level 300 on-line or in person training prior to assuming their respective roles.
-Failure to complete such training within a two month period may result in removal from the leadership position and a call for a new election.
+Failure to complete such training within a two-month period may result in removal from the leadership position and a call for a new election.
 Parliamentary t raining should be taken at the earliest available date.

 Chairs, Vice Chairs, Liaisons, and Stakeholder Relations who have already received the Entity Leadership and Stakeholder Governance training are strongly encouraged to take refresher training every two years if they desire to continue in leadership roles in the Stakeholder process.